yyunikov/yyunikov/README.md

 #### About Me 💬

-Engineer, leader, consultant, software professional and tech enthusiast.
-Led technical design, architecture, security and implementation of various production systems.
-Built and launched multiple successful products, developed a multiple Android apps, have experience and skills in leading engineering teams.
-Have a strong professional expertise in identity & access management, design & implementation of public APIs, CLI’s and building great developer experience.
+Experienced software engineering leader and consultant with proven record of building high-performance engineering teams.
+Led technical design, architecture, security, and implementation of various complex production systems.

+Have professional expertise in payments, data security, identity & access management, public API design, CLIs and building excellent developer experience.

 #### Facts 📋

-- 🔭 I’m currently working as an Engineering Manager at [Primer.io](https://primer.io/)
+- 🔭 I’m currently working as a Senior Engineering Manager at [Primer.io](https://primer.io/)

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/yyunikov/)